DevGrrrl/FCC-recipe-box/my-app/README.md

 ### Objective:

-Objective: Build a CodePen.io app that is functionally similar to[this](https://codepen.io/FreeCodeCamp/full/xVXWag).
+Objective: Build a CodePen.io app that is functionally similar to [this](https://codepen.io/FreeCodeCamp/full/xVXWag).

 ### User Stories: